 Spatial or Geographic Scale

 Spatial scale defines the geographic area of a study such as a road segment, hillslope, or watershed.
-Typically, monitoring at large spatial or temporal scales increases the number and complexity of controlling processes, making it sometimes difficult to discern specific linkages between a controlling process and resource of concern.
-This can add uncertainty to study findings (MacDonald and Coe 2007).
+It is an objective of the EMC that science conducted should attempt to provide maximum insights for broader application in other areas of the state, to the degree feasible.
+However, monitoring at large spatial or temporal scales increases the number and complexity of controlling processes, and dependent on the questions posed and spatial scale chosen, this has the potential to make it difficult to discern specific linkages between a controlling process and resource of concern.
+Therefore, spatial scale must be carefully managed in developing monitoring questions and objectives (MacDonald and Coe 2007).
 Consequently, monitoring projects should focus on the smallest spatial and temporal scales necessary to achieve the study objectives.

 Temporal Scale

 Temporal scale defines the period of interest; in forest practice, this may be as short as one storm event, or could span several decades.
-Most FPR effectiveness monitoring studies to date have been conducted at the site scale (e.g., road segment, harvest unit, stream reach) and are directed at prescription effectiveness over one- to four-year periods (e.g., Brandow and Cafferata 2014).
+Most FPR effectiveness monitoring studies to date are directed at effectiveness over one- to four-year periods (e.g., Brandow and Cafferata 2014).
 For studies conducted over time with repeated measures, controlling processes should be identified as deterministic or stochastic.

 Deterministic processes are finite and produce the same result for a given set of input variables, whereas stochastic (i.e., probabilistic) processes are indeterminate—they produce a range of possible outcomes defined by a probability distribution.
 The temporal scale of a study should be at least as long as the duration (including lag times) of controlling processes relevant to the study objectives.
 Temporal and spatial scales are not effortlessly separated, and knowledge of variability over time and space is necessary to effectively allocate monitoring efforts (Bunte and MacDonald 1999).